-25. Conflict of interest
+21. Conflict of Interest

-Federal awardees and subawardees must disclose in writing to the COPS Office or pass-through entity, as applicable, any potential conflict of interest affecting the awarded federal funding in accordance with the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.112 as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101.
+Recipients and subrecipients must disclose in writing to the COPS Office or pass-through entity, as applicable, any potential conflict of interest affecting the awarded federal funding in accordance with the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, 2 C.F.R. § 200.112 as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101.

-Awardees and subawardees are required to use federal funding in the best interest of their award program.
+Recipients and subrecipients are required to use federal funding in the best interest of their award program.
 Any decisions related to these funds must be free of hidden personal or organizational conflicts of interest, both in fact and in appearance.

-This means that awardees and subawardees should not participate in any award-related decisions or recommendations that involve any of the following people or groups:
+This means that recipients and subrecipients should not participate in any award-related decisions or recommendations that involve any of the following people or groups:

-- An immediate family member - A partner - An organization in which they are serving as an officer, director, partner, or employee - Any person or organization with whom they are negotiating or who has an arrangement concerning prospective employment, has a financial interest, or for other reasons can have less than an unbiased transaction with the awardee or subawardee
+- an immediate family member - a partner - an organization in which they are serving as an officer, director, partner, or employee - any person or organization with whom they are negotiating or who has an arrangement concerning prospective employment, has a financial interest, or for other reasons can have less than an unbiased transaction with the recipient or subrecipient

-This also means that awardees and subawardees should avoid any action which might result in or create the appearance of
+This also means that recipients and subrecipients should avoid any action which might result in or create the appearance of

-- using your official position for private gain; - giving special treatment to any person; - · losing complete independence or objectivity; - making an official decision outside official channels; or - affecting negatively the confidence of the public in the integrity of the Federal Government or the program.
+- using your official position for private gain; - giving special treatment to any person; - losing complete independence or objectivity; - making an official decision outside official channels; or - affecting negatively the confidence of the public in the integrity of the Federal Government or the program.